KonduitAI/deeplearning4j-examples-refactor/tensorflow-keras-import-examples/src/main/java/org/deeplearning4j/modelimportexamples/tf/advanced/mobilenet/MobileNetTransferLearningExample.md

 ##### Modeling Metrics:
 This example runs only for one epoch.
 More epochs will give better results.
-FIXMEAccuracy: 84 %
-FIXMEF1 Score: 0.89
-FIXMEink to a sample log from a successful run, modified for brevity, is [here](./.BertInferenceExample.logout)

 ##### Example complexity: **MODERATE**
 This is a moderately complex example.
 Users should at the very least have some exposure to the SameDiff API before diving into this.The following prerequisites are recommended: